Our Collective Power

 Our world needs transformational change.
 It’s time for the world to hold sectors accountable for their role in our environmental crisis while also calling for bold, creative, and innovative solutions.
 This will require action at all levels, from business and investment to city and national government.

-That’s where you come in: As an individual, you wield real power and influence as a consumer, a voter, and a member of a community that can unite for change.
+That’s where you come in: As an individual, you yield real power and influence as a consumer, a voter, and a member of a community that can unite for change.

 Don’t underestimate your power.
 When your voice and your actions are united with thousands or millions of others around the world, we create a movement that is inclusive, impactful, and impossible to ignore.